I'm a human-centered researcher with roots in health science and formal training in design.

 • I've lived on both the North and South Island of New Zealand (and recently took a solo trip back!)

-• I volunteer as a scribe in a community health clinic and sort clothes (looking for style inspiration) at a local thrift store
+• I volunteer as a scribe in a community health clinic and as a clothes sorter at a local thrift store

 • I love practicing photography— I assist wedding photographers with photo + editing in my spare time

-• I try to camp at least once a month and am on a quest to kayak/swim in (where allowed) every Florida Spring
+• I'm on a quest to kayak/swim in (where allowed) every Florida Spring

 Back to Top